dimosbele/customer_churning/README.md

 # customer_churning
 An Application to the ”Churn” Problem

 The goal is to predict which of the costumers are going to change telecommunication provider through algorithms of machine learning.
-We construct eight new features based on the given variables and we have tested five algorithms, xGBoost, Random Forest, Decision Trees and Multi-Layer Perceptron.
-The best score is achieved with the xGBoost algorithm, using all the available variables.
+Eight new features were created based on the given variables and five algorithms were tested, xGBoost, Random Forest, Decision Trees and Multi-Layer Perceptron.
+The best score was achieved with the xGBoost algorithm.

 <b>The extra features we created are the
 following</b>: